hai-vr/unity-chaperone-tweaker/README.md

 - Move the children GameObject spheres, delete, or add new ones.
 - Select the `Chaperone Tweaker` component to redraw the line renderer.
 - When done, click *Overwrite asset with new positions*.
-- Drag and drop the Asset back to the Steam folder to overwrite the `Steam/chaperone_info.vrchap` file.
+- Drag and drop the Asset back to the `Steam/config` folder to overwrite the `Steam/config/chaperone_info.vrchap` file.

 ## Notes and tips